Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * To be visibly notified if i get the answer right or wrong.
 * To contact the games creator to suggest my own movie quote ideas.
 * To be shown my score during and after the game.
+* To know how many questionsare being asked and which question I am currently on.

 ## Strategy
 As previously stated this movie quote guessing game is designed to be a fun and interactive experience for all users.
 The target audiance is movie lovers and anyone interested in having a bit of fun.
-The quotes vary in genre so any user can find some recogniseable quotes from classic films and amybe a few quotes they wouldnt be familliar with.
+The quotes vary in genre so any user can find some recogniseable quotes from classic films and maybe a few quotes they wouldnt be familliar with.

 ## Scope
-The game is fairly staight forward allowing for a wide variation in users.
+The game is fairly straight forward allowing for a wide variation in users.
 Every feature added to the game meets the user need requirments and is essential to get the most enjoyment out of the game.

 ## Structure
 In order to really enjoy the the game easy navigation and flow of content was essential.
 Moving from page to page is done at the click of a button.
 There are only four main pages and none of them